ashok2216-A/Fruits_-_Vegetable_Recognition/README.md

 # Caution
 ![This is an image](https://tse2.mm.bing.net/th/id/OIP.NBRhdDu3xPQP6dqq0kauPgHaHa?w=186&h=186&c=7&r=0&o=5&pid=1.7)

+## **Don't Run Without Graphics card**

+## If you don’t have a graphic card, then all the programs you run will cause your processor to overheat, potentially damaging it.
+Moreover, you can’t expect to run multiple tasks without a graphics card.
+Not, having a graphics card can also cause adverse effects on other hardware components like motherboard etc.

 ## 1. Stuttering

 Usually, a graphics card on the path of failure will stutter or lag to fulfill your requirements.
 There are also other reasons that the computer is behaving in a similar way.